by Dr. Bill Rawls

-The good news is, there’s a lot you can do to help ease a Herx Reaction and move beyond the symptoms more quickly.
+The good news is, there’s a lot you can do to help ease a herx reaction and move beyond the symptoms more quickly.
 The quickest solution would be to discontinue your Lyme treatment.
-But that’s not necessarily the best solution, says Dr. Rawls.
+But that’s not necessarily the best option, says Dr. Rawls.

-“Fundamental advice with herx is to continue therapy at whatever dose you can tolerate.
-Sometimes you will have to reduce the dose to stay comfortable, but you can increase again later” says Dr. Rawls.
+“Fundamental advice with herxing is to continue therapy at whatever dose you can tolerate.
+Sometimes you will have to reduce the dose to stay comfortable, but you can increase again later,” says Dr. Rawls.
 “If your symptoms improve over days to a couple of weeks, that suggests confirmation that it’s a herx.
-And as your symptoms improve, you can gradually increase the dose until the desired therapeutic dose is reached.”
+And as your symptoms ease up, you can gradually increase the dose until the desired therapeutic dose is reached.”